kolenyo2099/Obsidian-OSINT-Entity-Extractor/README.md

 > Tip: If an article is paywalled or heavily scripted, extraction may be thin.
 Enable **Append raw article** or paste content manually.

 > Verification required: AI-generated text can be inaccurate or misleading.
-Use this for rapid familiarisation and drafting—always verify important facts against the original article and other sources.
+Use this for rapid familiarisation and draftingï¿½always verify important facts against the original article and other sources.

 ## New to Obsidian?
 (2-minute orientation)